 That made me very happy to see that my work is appreciated and good enough to be shown to a wide audience.
 It motivates me to keep going and improve my technique.
 It’s the little things that make it all worthwhile and we remember them long after!

-After that episode I did think thoroughly if I should watermark each and every single photo I upload to any social media site.
+After that episode I did think thoroughly if I should watermark or make a logo and add it to each and every single photo I upload to any social media site.

 Honestly, it is time-consuming and yes people will notice and remember who the images belong to of course.
 After a while it does get boring (and annoying) to look at a feed saturated with watermarks.
 It really takes away the focus from the main image!

 Would you prefer to see an image like this?